LTLA/BiocWorkflow2015/converted/workflow.md

 In the *[csaw](http://bioconductor.org/packages/csaw)* package, the `readParam` object determines which reads are extracted from the BAM files.
 The idea is to set this up once and to re-use it in all relevant functions.
-For this analysis, reads are only used if they have a mapping quality (MAPQ) score equal to or above 50.
-This avoids spurious results due to weak or non-unique alignments.
-While a MAPQ threshold of 50 is quite conservative, a stringent threshold is necessary here due to the short length of the reads.
-Reads are also ignored if they map within blacklist regions or if they do not map to the standard set of mouse nuclear chromosomes.
+For this analysis, reads are ignored if they map to blacklist regions or do not map to the standard set of mouse nuclear chromosomes.

 ```r